Jess-FisherKappen/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was or something I learned was the basic functions of how the BBC microbit functioms.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as simply having a doorbell that welcomes you before you enter through the door.

 ### Experiment 2 - Using a light sensor & analog inputs ###